1Crazymoney/Flights-Service/README.md

 # Flight Service

 This project is a Flight Service API built using Node.js.
-It is designed to handle flight bookings, flight status updates, and other related functionalities.
+It is designed to handle flights, managing airports, cities,airplanes, seats and their related functionalities.
 This API is structured using best coding practices and project management recommendations.

 ## Overview